 He motioned for me to sit down and before I could refuse, he pulled a package out from under the counter.

 “It’s for you, and here’s how this will work.
 I’m going to ask you a question and you will tell me an answer.
 For the sake of your conscience and liver, I recommend the truth.
 I am Sherlock Holmes.
 We will drink if I think you’re lying.”

 “Umm, I’m Sherlock.
 You’re Watson, and I’m not playing.”
 I scrunched up my nose.

 “As I was saying, when all the shots are gone and the whole truth is out and about, you may have your precious package.
 By the way, it’s heavy – could it be gold?
+Clearly it’s gold, it was mailed three days ago and expedited.
 Please do introduce me to Croesus when you get a chance.”

 “Bennjjjjiiii.
 Your absurd game doesn’t even make sense, you weirdo.”
 I tugged at the edges of my t-shirt.
 “And why aren’t you at work?”

 He took a slow sip of the water with his left hand and ignored my eye rolls.

 “I took off early.
 This is Scotch, rum, bourbon, some of Dad’s fancy Irish whiskey, vodka, gin, and tequila.
 As you can see, I’ve arranged them from lightest to darkest, but we may proceed in any order you’d like.
 This one here is water; you’re welcome.”
 He strummed his fingers along the counter and paused for effect.
 “For example, how is Charlie?
 I only hear from him on occasion, and you were with him up until two weeks ago.
 What’s happening with my brother?
 Don’t be pithy.”